hausgold/rimless/README.md

 Topic convention, except the allowed characters.
 [Apache Avro](https://avro.apache.org/docs/1.8.2/spec.html#namespace) just allows `[A-Za-z0-9_]` and no numbers on the first char.
-The application environment prefix allows the usage of the very same Schema Registry instance for multipe environments and the application name just reflects the schema origin.
+The application environment prefix allows the usage of the very same Schema Registry instance for multiple environments and the application name just reflects the schema origin.
 Convention rules: